ZhijingEu/Why_We_Wonder/README.md

 https://www.youtube.com/watch?v=zrHp-RIohlk

+## Updates
+- 2025-09-29 : Added 28 NEW cards to the deck and a LLM Prompt that can be fed to any LLM (ChatGPT, Gemini, Claude , Grok) in order for it to act as a Virtual Facilitator [*LLM Facilitator Prompt*](https://github.com/ZhijingEu/Why_We_Wonder/blob/main/LLM_Facilitator_Prompt.pdf)

 ## 🎯 The Idea
 *Why We Wonder* is a **non-competitive game** designed to spark **meaningful dialogue**.
 Inspired by history's greatest thinkers, players explore timeless questions together by linking ideas into a shared chain of thought.